catiabandeiras/TESSEE/README.md

 Stem Cell Engineering Research Group, Instituto Superior Tecnico, Universidade de Lisboa, Portugal

-Check out the Read the Docs page for more information on the project:

 ## Abstract:

 Stem cell therapies are promising for diverse clinical indications.
 However, there are manufacturing and reimbursement challenges that must be addressed towards widespread adoption.
 This thesis presents TESSEE, a new tool for early health technology assessment (eHTA), supported on bioprocess and/or health economics models.
 TESSEE is developed specifically for stem cell therapies, incorporating biological, process, clinical, and economic uncertainty.
 Unlike other eHTA, TESSEE is an open source tool, freely available and customizable to several case studies.
 In order to develop and demonstrate the different features of TESSEE, at the moment, three industrially and clinically relevant case studies were published in academic journals.